BoringBoredom/PC-Optimization-Hub/content/xhci imod/xhci imod.md

 The red number in the top left of the table is a decimal.
 Convert it to a hexadecimal before adding it to your address.

-Alternatively, you can use [Amit's script](https://gist.github.com/amitxv/4fe34e139f0aec681a6122f39757d86e) to automate everything.
+Alternatively, you can use [this script](https://gist.github.com/deaglebullet/4305266f2c4385457279c862c1eb846b) to automate everything.

 </details>